Hakuraku District

 "You lie!" howled Gibson.
 "I've got four months to go and I'm so trunky I can't stand it."

-The three of them took the downtown train to Sakuragi-cho and spent a hour walking down the wide city streets to the dockside.
-Thackeray found a hardware store and what he wanted, a Japanese saw.
-The blade angled in to the handle and the teeth were serrated backward.
-Very odd.
-Very practical.
+The three of them took the train to Sakuragi-cho.
+Thackeray found a hardware store that had what he wanted.
+A traditional Japanese saw.
+The blade was wider at the end than at the handle.
+The teeth were serrated backward.
+Odd.
+But practical.
 Very Japanese.
-He picked up the saw and smack the flat of the blade against the palm of his hand.
+He smacked the flat of the blade against the palm of his hand.
 His father would like it.
-He laid it against the bollard.
-A fishing tug was tied against the pier.
-Seagulls glided lazily between the masts and loading cranes, darting down into the water for scraps of food and fish.

 "Will you ever come back?"